chantzos/__/README.md

 I'm not interest to give priority to do that thinking (now) for something it
 never happens.

 But!
-One of the intentions _was|is_ the personalization.
+One of the major intentions _is_ the personalization.

 And how else can you accomplish this in its glorious extend, other than to
 know how to either modify (existing) code or develop new?